rafaelmardojai/firefox-gnome-theme/README.md

 curl -s -o- https://raw.githubusercontent.com/rafaelmardojai/firefox-gnome-theme/master/scripts/install-by-curl.sh | bash
 ```

-It will download the latest version of the theme and run the installation script for you.
+It will download the latest version of the theme and run the auto installation script for you.

 ### Manual installation
 1. Go to `about:support` in Firefox.